Developer's Guide

 - Make sure you have set your

-TABS_API_KEYenvironment variable in the same terminal session. - Copy and paste the entire command into your terminal and press Enter.
+TABSTACK_API_KEYenvironment variable in the same terminal session. - Copy and paste the entire command into your terminal and press Enter.

 - Make sure you have set your

-This example uses Node.js and the native fetch API.
+This example uses the Tabstack TypeScript SDK.

 async function extractJson() {